dtsteene/FYS-STK3155/Project1/README.md

-# Regression analysis and resampling methods applied to Franke’s Function and Topographical data
+# Linear Regression and resampling methods applied to Franke’s Function and Topographical data

 ## Abstract
 In this project, we aim to employ various linear regression methods, including Ordinary Least Squares, Ridge, and Lasso, to analyze a set of terrain